bkusuma/millionsongs/README.md

 ### What challenges do you foresee?

 * Wrangling all this data in different formats and sources and possibly adding to that set is going to be a challenge.
 It will certainly take a toll on my laptop memory so I may need to use cloud computing to get this going.
 I have a stretch goal of cleaning the data and having it available for others to use on Kaggle or HuggingFace.
+Need to consider how a new user can add in their data aka need a programmitized workflow/pipeline.